-Budapest…Made up of two cities, Buda and Pest are divided by the majestic River Danube.
+Budapest…Made up of two cities, Buda and Pest.
+They are divided by the majestic River Danube.
 And although both sides are now joined by a number of spectacular bridges, they’re two very different places, each with a unique character, and each offering plenty to keep you busy.

-In this article,we told you 16 things you should know before you go to Budapest.
-If you do your plan according to the things we have prepared, we hope you will return without regret, as you have done everything from your travels.
+In this article, we wrote about 16 things you should know before you go to Budapest.
+If you do your plan according to the things we have prepared, we hope you will return without any regrets, as you have done everything that can be done while you were there.
 What to take?
 What to eat?
 Where should we go?
 We wrote them all for you!

 # Things to do in Budapest

 Bathing is a major pastime for locals as well as tourists in Budapest, and there are plenty of baths to choose from.
 The thermal water is warm year-round (the coolest pools are 27 degrees Celsius), so even a winter visit to Budapest means you can strip down to your togs.

 The most famous of all of the baths – and also Europe’s largest medicinal bath – is Széchenyi, a sprawling Neo-baroque building that’s home to indoor and outdoor pools as well as a sauna and steam rooms.
 Another popular bath in Budapest is Gellert, a smaller but equally beautiful building that makes you feel a little bit like you’re swimming in a cathedral.